Vision Building

 A vision is a deeply held picture of where a person or group wants to get to in the future.
 When everyone in a group thoroughly understands and shares the same vision, they become intensely motivated.
 They will apply their whole selves to achieve their vision.

-Why build a vision at work?
+Why do vision building at work?

 A shared vision in an organisation releases energy for cooperation towards achieving a common goal.
 This will help the organisation achieve its performance, service and profitability goals.
 People often identify more closely with their local unit than the broader organisation.
-They can have a local vision that supports the organisation’s vision and that the latter supports.
+They can have a vision that supports the organisation’s vision and that the latter supports.

-How to build a shared vision?
+How do we build a shared vision?

 A holistic vision

 The vision needs to engage the whole person to be powerfully motivating.
-The richer it is, the more people will commit to it.
-Thus, a vision can use pictures and words.
+The more vivid it is, the more people will commit to it.
+Thus, a dream can use pictures and words.
 It can appeal to the mind and emotions.
 It can make financial and spiritual sense.
 Creating one requires logic and imagination.
 All the stakeholders in the business, including customers and suppliers, will own a shared holistic vision.
 All will say, “It means so much to me to be part of this venture”.

 Practical methods